Chandler Sigmon, MA, LCMHC, NCC, ADHD-CCSP - Owner

 Born and raised in Winston-Salem, NC his academic professional degrees are from UNC-Chapel Hill, Duke Divinity School, SEBTS at Wake Forest, Baptist Hospital Chaplain School, and the Carolina Pastoral Training Institute.

 To his work, Larry brings a well-trained mind, years of experience and the heart of a pastor as he works with his adult clients.

 May is our new, in-person office administrator.
 May is deeply passionate about mental health, inspired by her own therapy journey.
 With an Associate’s in Science in Registered Medical Assisting, she ensures clients receive top-notch care by streamlining the administrative processes.
 As May states, “I’m committed to client-centered care, fostering a safe and supportive environment for your wellness journey.”
 Beyond work, May is actively involved in her church’s Children and Youth Department, supporting children and young adults.

 Andi Hicks - Intern

 Andi is pursuing her degree in Clinical and Mental Health Counseling from Liberty University.
 She has spent her life as a “counselor” and finally decided to make it official.
 Andi’s therapeutic approach is Cognitive Behavior therapy and Emotionally Focused therapy.
+She has completed level 1 in Gottman Method Couples Therapy and utilizes these techniques in her work.
 She believes everyone needs someone to talk to and that often they need someone who is not connected to the issues they are facing.
 She provides a safe, nonjudgmental space to express yourself and work towards healing.